Research Interests:

-• Education Planning and Policy, Educational Politics, Economic of Education, Educational Development
+- Education Planning and Policy, Educational Politics, Economics of Education, Educational Development

 Google Scholar: https://scholar.google.com/citations?hl=en&user=EIaLc1AAAAAJ

-• Master of Economics, Graduate School of International Cooperation Studies, Kobe University (Expected: October, 2024)
+- Master of Economics, Graduate School of International Cooperation Studies, Kobe University (October, 2024)

 Publications: